Wolverine971/9takes/src/blog/people/musicians/Kanye.md

 Type 7 personalities thrive on their connections, seeking stimulation and novelty in their relationships.
 Look at Kanye's interaction with individuals like Jay-Z, Nas, and Kendrick Lamar.
 His collaborations, disputes, and reconciliations trace a pattern of seeking diverse and intense experiences, further reinforcing his Type 7 traits.

 In his personal life, too, Kanye's relationships mirror a Type 7's complexity.
-His marriage to <a href="../celebrities/Kim-Kardashian">Kim Kardashian</a>, subsequent divorce, and the apparent tension with <a href="../celebrities/Pete-Davidson">Pete Davidson</a> allude to the Type 7's struggle with commitment and confrontation, often preferring to escape painful emotions rather than face them.
+His marriage to [Kim Kardashian](/blog/famous-enneagram-types/Kim-Kardashian), subsequent divorce, and the apparent tension with [Pete Davidson](/blog/famous-enneagram-types/Pete-Davidson) allude to the Type 7's struggle with commitment and confrontation, often preferring to escape painful emotions rather than face them.

 ## How Each Enneagram Type Perceives Kanye West